discord-samba/localization/guides/writing_localization_files.md

 ```

 > **Note:** Type-checking your arguments is entirely optional.
 You do not need to write type declarations
 > for your template arguments if you do not want type-checking at runtime.
-However, neglecting to declare
-> your template arguments means you will not have access to `$` vars for convenience in Script Templates
-> (detailed later).

 ### Regular Templates
 > Syntax: {% raw %}`{{ argument_name }}`{% endraw %}